-1. Although an activity may be deemed to be a "professional service" within the meaning of section 301.003 of the BOC, a professional entity may not be the only entity type through which the activity or service may be rendered.
-To determine whether one must form a professional entity for this purpose, review the statute regulating the activity or profession.

-2. If the enabling legislation regulating the profession only licenses individuals to perform the professional service, such as the practice of law, a licensed professional seeking to form a limited liability company or a for-profit corporation through which to render the professional service would form a professional limited liability company or a professional corporation that is subject to title 7 of the BOC.

-3. If the enabling legislation regulating the professional service authorizes the issuance of a license to provide the service to an individual, corporation, limited liability company, partnership, or association, in accordance with the reasoning and analysis of Texas Attorney General Opinion JC-0536 (2002),53 a professional seeking to form a limited liability company through which to render the service may form a limited liability company or a professional limited liability company.

-4. Only certain licensed professions can be rendered through a professional association.
+- 1. Although an activity may be deemed to be a "professional service" within the meaning of section 301.003 of the BOC, a professional entity may not be the only entity type through which the activity or service may be rendered.
+To determine whether one must form a professional entity for this purpose, review the statute regulating the activity or profession. - 2.
+If the enabling legislation regulating the profession only licenses individuals to perform the professional service, such as the practice of law, a licensed professional seeking to form a limited liability company or a for-profit corporation through which to render the professional service would form a professional limited liability company or a professional corporation that is subject to title 7 of the BOC. - 3.
+If the enabling legislation regulating the professional service authorizes the issuance of a license to provide the service to an individual, corporation, limited liability company, partnership, or association, in accordance with the reasoning and analysis of Texas Attorney General Opinion JC-0536 (2002),59 a professional seeking to form a limited liability company through which to render the service may form a limited liability company or a professional limited liability company. - 4.
+Only certain licensed professions can be rendered through a professional association.
 A professional association may be formed for the purpose of providing the professional service rendered by a doctor of medicine, doctor of osteopathy, doctor of podiatry, dentist, chiropractor, optometrist, therapeutic optometrist, veterinarian, or licensed mental health professional.
-A "licensed mental health professional" means a person, other than a physician, who is licensed by the state to engage in the practice of psychology or psychiatric nursing or to provide professional therapy or counseling services.

-5. Pursuant to section 301.003(3) of the BOC, the definition of a professional corporation excludes the practice of medicine as a professional service that may be rendered through a professional corporation.
+A "licensed mental health professional.
+A "licensed mental health professional" means a person, other than a physician, who is licensed by the state to engage in the practice of psychology or psychiatric nursing or to provide professional therapy or counseling services. - 5.
+Pursuant to section 301.003(3) of the BOC, the definition of a professional corporation excludes the practice of medicine as a professional service that may be rendered through a professional corporation. - 6.
+Practice Tip: The secretary of state provides a permissible entity type chart for certain licensed activities and other professions.
+The chart, which is used as a guide by our document examiners, may be found in our FAQs.
+A version of the chart is provided as an appendix to this paper.